 Inflammation can worsen symptoms such as hot flashes, night sweats, brain fog and more.
-GABA prevents inflammation, especially in the gut, by regulating the response of our immune or inflammatory cells.
+GABA prevents inflammation, especially in the gut, by regulating our immune or inflammatory cells’ response.
 In the medical world, these immune cells are called cytokines.

 5. Increases growth hormone (anti-aging)

 Among the many GABA benefits, its anti-aging gift is one of the best!
 Human growth hormone (HCG) is known as the “fountain of youth” hormone because of its potent anti-aging property!
 It can strengthen muscles, lower the risk of diseases, keep skin healthy and more.